driftive/driftive/README.md

 * `--branch` - branch to analyze (default: `main`).
 Required in case of `--repo-url`

 #### Repository configuration

-Driftive uses a configuration file named `driftive.yml` to define the projects to analyze.
-The configuration file should be placed in the root directory of the repository.
+Driftive expects a `driftive.yml` file in the root directory of the repository.
-With the configuration file, you can define the projects to analyze, the executables to use, and the paths to include/exclude.

-The `project_rules` section defines the executables to use for the files matching the pattern.
+It supports the following configuration options:
+* `auto_discover` - auto-discover projects in the repository
+  * `enabled` - enable auto-discovery
+  * `inclusions` - list of glob patterns to include
+  * `exclusions` - list of glob patterns to exclude
-`project_rules` are evaluated in the order they are defined.
+  * `project_rules` - list of project rules to apply.
+Project rules are evaluated in the order they are defined.
 If a file matches multiple patterns, the first matching rule is used.

-Each `project_rules` entry has the following fields:
     * `pattern` - glob pattern to match the files
     * `executable` - executable to use for the files matching the pattern.
 Supported executables: `terraform`, `terragrunt`, `tofu`
+* `github` - GitHub configuration
+  * `issues` - GitHub issues configuration
+    * `enabled` - enable GitHub issues
+    * `close_resolved` - close resolved issues
+    * `max_open_issues` - maximum number of open issues to create

 Example configuration:
 ```yaml